riganti/dotvvm-docs/Pages/concepts/dothtml-markup/server-side-styles.md

   .SetAttribute("style", "display:none;", StyleOverrideOptions.Overwrite);
 ```

 The styles are applied during the compilation of a view.
-The `StyleMatchContext` has methods for checking data contexts, ancestors and other properties of the object.
+The `StyleMatchContext` has methods for checking data contexts, ancestors, and other properties of the object.
 You can even check whether the view the object is included in is in a specific directory:

 ```CSHARP
 config.Styles.Register<GridView>(c => c.HasAncestor<Repeater>() &&